The IRmadillo for Alumina Refining

 - Ongoing technical and recalibration support (as per your warranty or maintenance contract)

-If you like the sound of this, please contact us for more information.
+If you like the sound of this, please contact us by filling out the form below for more information.
 We can arrange a trial installation on your plant for several months so you can see you yourself just what the IRmadillo can do.